cakephp/docs/en/controllers/pages-controller.rst

 The Pages Controller
 ####################

-CakePHP ships with a default controller **PagesController.php**.
+CakePHP's official skeleton app ships with a default controller **PagesController.php**.
 This is a simple and optional controller for serving up static content.
 The home page you see after installation is generated using this controller and the view file **src/Template/Pages/home.ctp**.
 If you make the view file **src/Template/Pages/about_us.ctp** you can access it using the URL